 AGPCNPs generally work in a variety of practice settings including adolescent and adult primary care, internal medicine, and specialty clinics.
 Often, AGPCNPs are found in outpatient settings like independent practice clinics, specialty clinics, primary care health centers, and community health clinics.

 Job opportunities are abundant for AGPCNPs because of their ability to work in a spectrum of clinical settings.
 It is common for AGPCNPs to care for patients in many settings such as primary care offices, specialty offices – like orthopedics, endocrine, cardiology – high school-based clinics, community health centers, and more!
 AGPCNPs collaborate with healthcare and social service professionals in numerous settings, such as high schools, workplaces, and community-based organizations.
 And, AGPCNPs tend to enjoy traditional work hours like those of a physician offices.

 Adult-Gerontology Primary Care Nurse Practitioner programs accept applications for entry beginning in early September and continuing on a semi-rolling basis until the cohort is filled.
 Semi-rolling means completed applications are reviewed in the order they are received.
 Please submit materials as early as possible!
-Entry to the program is in the following fall semester.
+The program only accepts students for a summer semester start.

 The AGPCNP online concentration is a part of UConn's Nursing master's (MS) and doctoral (DNP) online degree programs.
 To learn about all of UConn's online Nursing concentrations, visit https://nursing.online.uconn.edu/.

-The University of Connecticut School of Nursing is ranked in the Top 30 Best Nursing Schools concerning the MS in Nursing by US News and World Report.
-To learn more about this ranking please visit https://usnews.com.
+The University of Connecticut School of Nursing is ranked in the Top 35 Best Nursing Schools concerning the MS in Nursing by US News and World Report.
+To learn more about this ranking please visit usnews.com.